Destination Arts Faculty

 Owner/Creative Director & Instructor

 Cameron has been dancing and performing for over 25 years, but for the last twelve has found that her true calling is actually in teaching.
 Her training began locally in her hometown of Kernersville, North Carolina, and she continued dancing at studios around the Piedmont Triad Area until she graduated high school.
 She also has ballet, pointe and modern training from the North Carolina School of the Arts (now UNCSA).
 In addition to dance, Cameron has had a promising singing career under the name of Cameron Marion.
 She formerly used both her singing and dancing abilities as part of an LA-based pop girl group that shared a short stint on the reality TV circuit.
 Cameron has released an album and two singles on iTunes; one of which received regular airplay on XM country radio.
 She has opened for and shared a stage with Jeff Cook from the legendary country group ALABAMA, Jordan Knight & Donnie Wahlberg from the New Kids on the Block, Cartel, the Little River Band, and multi-platinum country recording artist Gretchen Wilson.
-She was also the entertainment aired at a birthday party on the television show “Outrageous Kids Parties” on TLC in 2011.
-After living in Atlanta, Georgia for a few years and directing a large dance program for the only professional theatre in South Atlanta, Cameron and her husband are now living back in North Carolina, and expecting a baby boy in January.
-She also travels judging dance competitions on her free weekends and enjoys taking master classes to learn all she can about the evolving studio business.
+She was also the musical entertainment aired at a birthday party on the television show “Outrageous Kids Parties” on TLC.
+Cameron enjoys traveling and taking master classes to learn all she can about the evolving studio business, and is mentored by some of the best in the studio owner “biz”.
 Cameron is a member of the National Dance Education Organization and more specifically, the North Carolina chapter (NCNDEO).
 Her students have been featured dancers on the “Drop Dead Diva” episode with Maddie Ziegler and Abby Lee Miller, been cast as dancers and actresses at the Fox Theatre in Atlanta, and have accepted spots out of very few given in many exclusive summer programs including: The Joffrey, Broadway Artists Alliance and Oklahoma City University’s (OCU) High School Musical Theatre Program.
-Cameron enjoys sharing her passion for dance, music and performing with students of all ages and is so glad to be back closer to family and again teaching here at home.
-In her free time, she enjoys still getting to sing while serving on the worship team at The Summit Church.
-Her biggest hope is to inspire children to set their sights high and always know they can dream BIG!
+Cameron lives in Kernersville with her husband, Joseph (he’s our merch guy at recitals – so make sure you introduce yourself and say, “Hi!” when you see him), and one son, named Flynn.
+She enjoys sharing her passion for dance, music and performing with students of all ages, and her biggest hope is to inspire children to set their sights high and always know they can dream BIG!

 E-mail Mrs. Cameron – firstname.lastname@example.org